Featured

 If you already setup an IMAP account which has the “Sync with Microsoft Cloud” feature enabled, then the only way to disable this feature is to remove the account, and then add it back again while making sure the “Sync with Microsoft Cloud” option is disabled.

-We find the way Microsoft has presented this feature in Outlook to be deceitful, and most users will unknowingly click continue which will cause their account login credentials and all of their email contents to by stored on Microsoft Cloud servers without their direct knowledge.
-We feel that no service should download your emails unknowingly from your main email provider, since this increases the chances of security and privacy issues.
-Email communication should only be between your email client and your main email provider.
+We find the way Microsoft has presented this feature in Outlook to be deceitful, and most users will unknowingly click continue which will cause their account login credentials and all of their email contents to by stored on Microsoft Cloud servers without the users full understanding.
+We feel that no service should download your emails unknowingly or deceitfully from your main email provider, since this increases the chances of security and privacy issues.
+Email communication should only be between your email client and your main email provider’s servers, in the same way web browsing should only be between your web browser and the attended web server.

 If you would like full information about our email hosting please click here.
 If you have additional questions or comments please contact us at one of the means available at: https://www.imageway.com/contact-us